Hrustch/ViteTweet-Cards/README.md

   where site forming several "post" from /users/(userId)/tweets request.

-    I've implemented primitive filter selector wich one filters existing on page users on followed/unfollowed and unfortunatly due the server small functionality i'm not be able tor send furthe speciffic requests to get only followed or unfollowed users.
+    I've implemented primitive filter selector wich one filters existing on page users on followed/unfollowed and unfortunatly due the server small functionality i'm not able to send further speciffic requests to get only followed or unfollowed users.